Nursing

 NU 415: Gerontological Nursing

 This course focuses on professional nursing principles for the promotion, maintenance, and restoration of health for older adults.
-Contemporary health issues and concerns of this age group will be studied with emphasis on developmental changes, health promotion practices, impact of illness, spiritual dimensions, and cultural diversity.
-A multi-sectoral approach will be used to study socioeconomics and the ethical and legal issues that affect adult health.
+Contemporary health issues and concerns of this age group are studied with emphasis on developmental changes, health promotion practices, the impact of illness, spiritual dimensions, and cultural diversity.
+A multi-sectoral approach is used to study socioeconomics and the ethical and legal issues that affect adult health.

 NU 416: Management and Leadership in Nursing